rhymiz/yamz/README.md

 ### How to use
+I recommend using environments names such as: `production`, `development`, etc., Also, if you would like to include variables from your environment, make sure to add a `$` prefix (`$HOME`) and Yamz will make sure it's included.

+Note: `global` settings will be available in all environments

 - `pip install yamz`
-- Configure your environment in `settings.yaml`
+- Configure your environment in `config.yaml` (requires PyYAML)
-    - I recommend using environments names such as: `production`, `development`, etc.,
-    Note: `global` environment settings will be available in all environments
-    - If you would like to include variables from your environment, make sure to add a `$` prefix (`$HOME`) and Yamz will make sure it's included.
     ```yaml
     global:
       TEST: some_test